dcos/dcos-docs/1.8/usage/storage/persistent-volume.md

 ## Running stateful PostgreSQL on Marathon

 A model app definition for PostgreSQL on Marathon would look like this.
-Note that we set the postgres data folder to `pgdata` which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
+Note that we set the PostgreSQL data folder to `pgdata` which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
 This enables us to set up a persistent volume with a containerPath of `pgdata`.
 This path is is not nested and relative to the sandbox as required:

 ```json
 {